swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 }
 ```

-Thanks to this, functions which have a known execution time, can proactively cancel themselfes before even starting the work which we know would miss the deadline in the end anyway.
+Thanks to this, functions which have a known execution time can proactively cancel themselfes before even starting the work which we know would miss the deadline in the end anyway.

 ### Child tasks with `async let`